Jahanzaib5/Semester2-Javafx/StaticArtCanvas/README.md

 ## In order to setup JavaFX project, follow the instruction on this link: (https://openjfx.io/openjfx/docs/#introduction)
 #
 ## For VM options : --module-path "path-to-openjfx-lib-folder" --add-modules javafx.controls,javafx.fxml
-# Discription:
-This application will show Contact’s full name and picture with the names in sorted order by last name..
 #

 #